Asymptotics of the number of waves on rational polyhedra: Abstract

 \section{Abstract}

-The problem of counting the number of waves arriving at the vertex of a polyhedron is motivated by study of wave propagation on the manifolds with flat metric and finitely many singular points.
-In the article it was solved for the case of Platonic solids using three nontrivial results from number theory.
+The problem of counting the number of waves arriving at the vertex of a polyhedron is motivated by physics.
+In the article it was solved for the case of Platonic solid using three nontrivial results from number theory.
 This growth turns out to be subexponential.
+Also we prove a subexponential upper bound for all polyhedra with rational total angles at vertices.

-Let us consider a polyhedron.
+Let us consider a polyhedron in $3$-space.
 At the initial moment of time, a concentric wave emerges from the selected vertex $S$ along the surface of the polyhedron with a unit velocity.
 When it comes to any vertex, a new concentric wave appears.
 The problem is to understand how many waves will arrive at the selected vertex-recorder $A$ at a given time $t$ (see \cite{Chernyshev} for details of the same dynamical system on a hybrid Riemannian manifolds).
 Earlier questions that are related to the properties of the Laplace operator were considered (see \cite{Kokotov}, \cite{Lukzen} for details and references).

-Obviously the motion of waves on such a surface is determined by geodesics that emerges from the vertex $S$ and arrive at the vertex $A$.
+Obviously the motion of waves on such a surface is determined by geodesics that emerge from the vertex $S$ and arrive at the vertex $A$.
 We have a two-dimensional flat surface with a finite number of conical singularities and we are considering geodesics joining two points.
 Such objects were studied in the well-known papers \cite{Eskin}, \cite{Athreya}.
 Recent results of \cite{Fuchs}, \cite{Davis}, \cite{Balaji} allow us to solve this problem for regular tetrahedron, octahedron, icosahedron and cube.
 The number of waves in the vertex is determined by the number of broken geodesic lines, the length of which does not exceed the given parameter.
 If we know the distribution of components of these broken lines, then using the results from analytical number theory (theorems on the distribution of abstract primes, see \cite{Knopfmacher}, \cite{Nazaikinskii} for details), we can find the growth of the number of waves.